A Jewish Guide to Funerals and Mourning Customs

-Judaism teaches that death has its allotted place in the cycle of life, and in the meantime we should concentrate on our behaviour in this world rather than speculate about the world to come.
-We have to choose how to deal with death and loss, for ourselves and for others, so that we can go forward, to life.
+Judaism teaches that death has its allotted place in the cycle of life, and in the meantime, we should concentrate on our behaviour in this world rather than speculate about the world to come.
+We must choose how to deal with death and loss, for ourselves and for others, so that we can go forward, to life.

-When death occurs the body should be left with the hands lying alongside, not crossed over, and the lower jaw should be held in the normal position and not allowed to drop.
+When death occurs, the body should be left with the hands lying alongside, not crossed over, and the lower jaw should be held in the normal position and not allowed to drop.
+Close the eyes of the deceased and straighten the limbs, if possible.
+Covering the deceased, often with a sheet is customary, as well as opening the windows in the room (if weather is problematic, windows are opened briefly, then closed again).
 At home a candle may be lit near the body.
 It has been the custom not to leave the body unattended.

 You will, of course, have made sure that those who were close to the deceased receive the sad news quickly.
 Other people will share your sorrow and want to have the opportunity of attending the funeral and, on the principle that bad news travels fast, relatives, friends and members of your congregation will pass the message round.
 You may also decide to make an announcement in the Jewish, local or national press.